A Quantitative Study of SMS Phishing Detection: Discussion

-\textbf{More than 50\% of the time, users detect real SMS as fake.} In our research, we aimed to determine how the accuracy of user smishing detection differs between real and fake messages.
-Upon analyzing the data from our smishing detection task, we observed a consistent trend where participants were less accurate when identifying real messages compared to smishing messages.
-This resulted in an overall accuracy for real messages of 44.8\%, while the accuracy for fake messages was 65.1\%.
+In our research, we aimed to determine how the accuracy of user smishing detection across real and fake messages.
+Upon analyzing the results from our smishing detection task, we observed a consistent trend where participants were less accurate when identifying real messages compared to smishing messages.
+This resulted in an overall accuracy for real messages of 44.6\%, while the accuracy for fake messages was 65.6\%.
 Notably, this accuracy remained consistently at or below 50\% across all our attention score groups.
-Additionally, participants' post-survey results revealed that higher scores on the Attention Control (ATTC) scale and Internet Users' Information Privacy Concerns (IUIPC) scores were negatively correlated with their interaction rates with real messages.
-Our hypothesis for this observation is that increased attention and privacy concern make people more skeptical.
+Additionally, participants' post-survey results revealed that higher scores on the ATTC scale and IUIPC scores were negatively correlated with their interaction rates with real messages.
+Our hypothesis for this observation is that with the increased attention on real messages, users are finding more reasons to be concerned.
 This skepticism leads participants to be more cautious about interacting with all messages, regardless of whether they are fake or real.

-\textbf{Areas of Interest and their effects on accuracy and message engagement.} Previously, we identified the areas of interest that had the most significant impact on users' perception of real and fake messages.
-Our findings revealed that participants who identified areas of interest in real messages had a higher average comfort level with interacting and likely interaction rates than participants who identified similar areas of interest in fake messages.
-This difference in comfort levels was significant across all areas of interest.
-For likely interaction rates, significance was observed for senders and URL clicks.
-It is important to note that the desired outcome is for participants to interact more with real messages and less with fake messages.

-Moreover, concerning the influence on participants' accuracy in the smishing detection task, we found that different areas of interest had a significant impact on accuracy between real and fake messages.
-For real messages, identifying the entity and call to action led to significantly higher odds of correctly identifying the real messages.
-In contrast, for fake messages, identifying the sender and URL led to significantly higher odds of detecting fake messages.